lajtomekadimon/tukosmo/README.md

 https://github.com/utkarshkukreti/markup.rs).
 - [ ] Minimum of allocation and copying in Rust (efficiency!).
 - [x] Automatic CSS minifying to one single file.
-- [x] Everything works without JavaScript, which is optional.
-- [ ] Automatic JavaScript minifying to one single file.
+- [x] Automatic JavaScript minifying to one single file.
 - [ ] Zero external resources (CSS, JavaScript, images, ...).
 - [x] Themes are just CSS code; all themes share the same HTML.
 - [ ] Responsive design.